 Between 2 and 6 September 2013 a second individual (in-country) review took place in Vaduz.
 The submission documents, GHG inventory 1990-2011 including CRF tables and the National Inventory Report were scrutinized during the review.
 Following the recommendations of the Expert Review Team (ERT), numerous improvements were implemented in the 2014 submission.
-Amongst others, this included methodological changes, where data was delineated from the Swiss inventory (sectors Energy, Industrial Processes and Solvents) and complementation of the text in the NIR for transparency reasons.
+Amongst others, this included methodological changes where data was delineated from the Swiss inventory (sectors Energy, Industrial Processes and Solvents) and complementation of text in the NIR for transparency reasons.
 The recommendations by the ERT are documented in the report of the individual review of the greenhouse gas inventory of Liechtenstein submitted in 2013 (FCCC/ARR 2013).

-Another centralized review took place in 2014, addressing the inventory and NIR of 2014 (FCC/ARR 2014).
-In September 2016, the review for the two submissions 2015 and 2016 took place.
-For 2017 submission, no review was conducted due to lack of UNFCCC's resources for reviewing all national inventories.
-The latest centralized review took place in September 2018.
-The corresponding ARR is not yet available.
-The current IDP shows the status of implementation for the preliminary findings of the review in 2018 (see also Annex A8.3, Table A - 6).
+Further centralized reviews took place in 2014, 2016 and 2018 (FCC/ARR 2014, 2015, 2016, 2018) - in September 2016, the review concerned the two submissions of 2015 and

+2016 simultaneously.
+The latest centralized review took place in September 2020.
+The review report was not available at the time the greenhouse gas inventory and the NIR were elaborated.
+The current IDP shows the status of implementation for the preliminary findings of the review in 2020 (see also Annex A8.3, Table A - 9).
+Note that for the 2017 and 2019 submission, no separate review was conducted due to lack of UNFCCC's resources for reviewing all national inventories.